 World Eaters Master of Executions

 The Master of Executions is a solid leader in Chaos Space Marines.
 In World Eaters he’s on an entirely different level.
 The Master of Executions can only join units of Berzerkers and comes armed with an Axe of Dismemberment – 5 Attacks, WS2+, S7 AP-2, 2 damage with Devastating Wounds and Precision.
-He comes with two abilities: Trophy Taker gives the unit he joins the Fights First ability (this is incredibly good), and Murderous Swing, which gives him (and only him) the ability to re-roll Hit and Wound rolls against enemy character units.
+He comes with two abilities: Forwards, For Blood! gives the unit he joins the ability to re-roll Blood Surge moves, and A Worthy Skull, which gives him (and only him) the ability to re-roll Hit and Wound rolls against enemy character units, and when he kills one you get 1 CP.

 Final Thoughts